jawad0110/MyProfile/README.md

 # MyProfile
 This is my profile.
-This repo created py Jawad Alarman.
+This repo created by Jawad Alarman.
 <h1>Hello</h2>